Tigana13/Oldish-Ecommerce-Site/README.md

 # Oldish-Ecommerce-Site
 This project entails an ecommerce site for the sale of Vintage items as well as other antiques

-This is a PHP Ecommerce website
+This is simple a PHP Ecommerce website with various various pages for the steps that are involved in purchasing from an ecommerce website.